 When Should Babies Start Playing With Toys?

-Babies can start playing with simple toys from birth.
-Soft rattles and teething toys are ideal early choices.
-As they grow, introduce toys that encourage reaching, grasping, and crawling.
-Playtime supports development at every stage.
+Babies can start playing with simple toys from birth. o t rattles and teething toys are ideal early choices.
+As they grow, introduce toys that encourage reaching, grasping, and crawling. l ytime supports development at every stage.

 What Materials Are Best For Baby Toys?

-Safe materials include organic cotton, wood, and BPA-free plastic.
-Avoid toxic paints and chemicals.
-Natural, hypoallergenic materials reduce allergy symptoms and risks.
-Choose durable, easy-to-clean toys for long-lasting use.
+Safe materials include organic cotton, wood, and BPA-free plastic—avoid toxic paints and chemicals.
+In the Ural, hypoallergenic materials reduce allergy symptoms and risks—choose durable, easy-to-clean toys for long-lasting use.